daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 ##### REQ-TRAQ-SWL-13 Requirement attributes

-The RMT SHALL be able to store a number of predefined attributes and enforce/flag mandatory/optional rules for them.

-The attributes of each requirement MUST appear at the end of the requirement definition, one per line.
+The RMT SHALL read the attributes of each requirement from the attributes section at the end of the requirement definition.
+The attributes section starts with a level 6 [ATX heading](https://github.github.com/gfm/#atx-headings).
+The requirement attributes are formatted one per line.

+    ###### Attributes:
+    - NAME1: VALUE1
+    - NAME2: VALUE2

 Attributes can be optional or mandatory.
 Each attribute has a name.
 Each attribute may have an associated regular expression to test for validity.
 Attributes are specified in an `attributes.json` file in the `certdocs` directory.
 For example, the `attributes.json` for the current document would be: